Skip to main content

 Getting started

-The documentation is organised into guides:
+This documentation is organized into guides:

 • The Concept Guide explains which components and modules make up OSISM.
 It also explains the use cases.